A-Chioquetta/A-Chioquetta/README.md

 # Alessandra Chioquetta

-Currently finishing my Ph.D. in Physics, I am shifting my career focus towards programming and technology.
-I’m motivated to apply my problem-solving mindset and technical skills to real-world challenges in the tech industry.
+Currently finishing my Ph.D. in Physics, while also working as an LLM Trainer.
+I combine a strong problem-solving background with programming and technology, applying my skills to real-world challenges in AI and software development.

 ## Soft Skills